 Possession of a Controlled Substance

 Possession of a controlled substance refers to any drugs that a person is legally not allowed to have.
-It could include cocaine, heroin, meth, ecstasy, MDMA, ketamine, psilocybin mushrooms, LSD, or other illegal drugs.
-Depending on the circumstances surrounding a case, charges could be classified as a misdemeanor or a felony, just like with possession of marijuana.
+It could include possession of cocaine, heroin, meth, MDMA, Molly, Ecstasy, ketamine, psilocybin mushrooms, LSD, or other illegal drugs.
+Depending on the circumstances surrounding a case, charges could be classified as a misdemeanor or a felony.

-Why Work a Salt Lake City Drug Defense Attorney From Conyers & Nix?
+Why Work with a Salt Lake City Drug Defense Attorney From Conyers & Nix?